 1. Unexplained weight loss

 Colon cancer can lead to unexplained weight loss in different ways.
 Sometimes, the cancer can cause a decrease in appetite.
 Other times, the cancer grows to the point of causing a partial or even a total bowel obstruction.
-Regardless, either situation can be dangerous, putting you at risk for loss in muscle mass and malnutrition as well.
+Regardless, either situation can be dangerous, putting you at risk for loss of muscle mass and malnutrition as well.

 2. Fatigue and weakness